-The School of Health Services Management currently offers both undergraduate and graduate programs, however from 1994 the school will offer postgraduate programs.
-The undergraduate course may be taken on a full-time or part-time basis and leads to the award of the degree of Bachelor of Health Administration (BHA).
-No new students have been admitted into the BHA since 1990 and the BHA qualification will no longer be offered or conferred after the current group of students have completed their studies.
+The School of Health Services Management currently offers both undergraduate and graduate programs.
+The Bachelor of Health Administration (BHA) is being discontinued and no new students have been admitted into the BHA since 1992.
+The BHA qualification will no longer be offered or conferred after the current group of students have completed their studies.
 The School will focus exclusively on postgraduate programs.